gonz-tyler/debian-customisation/README.md

 - You can modify the `.bashrc` file in the repo before installation to customize it further

+## Future Improvements

+- Automate installation of zsh-autosuggestions when zsh shell is picked

+- Improve logo ascii art

 ## Contributing

 Feel free to open an issue or submit a pull request for improvements!